RodrigoSMarques/flutter_branch_sdk/README.md

 FlutterBranchSdk.validateSDKIntegration();
 ```
 Check logs to make sure all the SDK Integration tests pass.
+Make sure to comment out or remove validateSDKIntegration in your production build.
 ### Initialize Branch and read deep link
 ```dart
     StreamSubscription<Map> streamSubscription = FlutterBranchSdk.initSession().listen((data) {